-The Architectural & Engineering Technology program provides entry-level skills, continuing education and advanced technical skill sin several specialized fields, including computer-aided design and drafting (CADD), 3-D digital modeling and rendering.
-The program offers four undergraduate certificates in the specialized areas of Architectural Drafting, Civil Drafting, Mechanical & Electrical Drafting and Structural Drafting, as well as the Associate of Applied Science degree in Architectural & Engineering Technology (AAS-AET).
+The Architectural & Engineering Technology (AET) program provides entry-level skills, continuing education and advanced technical skills in several specialized fields, including computer-aided design and drafting (CADD), 3-D modeling and rendering.
+The AET program offers four undergraduate certificates in the specialized areas of architectural technology, civil technology, mechanical and electrical technology, and structural technology, as well as an Associate of Applied Science (AAS) in Architectural & Engineering Technology, which encompasses all of these fields.

 Students are trained to become skilled workers on architectural and engineering design teams.
 AET certificate and degree graduates are employed as technicians and work in private industry as well as municipal, state or federal agencies.
 Technicians work in support of professional architects and engineers to produce the technical drawings used by construction workers to build everything from roads and bridges, to homes and office buildings, to oil and gas pipelines.
 Their drawings provide the visual guidelines that show the technical details of the products and structures to be constructed.
 These drawings specify size, materials to be used and procedures to be followed.
 Technicians fill in technical details using drawings, rough sketches, specifications, codes and calculations previously made by engineers, surveyors or architects.
 Technicians use technical handbooks, tables, calculators and computers to do this.
 Because many technicians may assist in design work, creativity is desirable.
 Good communication skills and the ability to work well with others are also important since they are part of a team of architects, engineers and other technicians.

 - The undergraduate certificates require two to three semesters to complete.

 - The AET AAS degree requires four to five semesters to complete.